-- 3.11 Possession of Weapons Possession of any knife, razor blades, box cutters, metallic knuckles, tear gas gun, chemical weapon or device, or any other weapon, instrument, or other object capable of causing bodily harm, or with the intent to be armed.
-In accordance with Legislative Act 94-817, the possession of a deadly weapon on school premises with intent to do bodily harm, in addition to a violation of school Board policy, is a Class C felony. - 3.12 Bomb Threats Any such communication(s) directed to a School Board employee which has the effect of interrupting the educational environment. - 3.13 Explosives Preparing, possessing, or igniting on School Board property explosives likely to cause serious bodily injury or property damage. - 3.14 Sexual Acts Acts of sexual nature including, but not limited to, battery, intercourse, attempted, or rape. - 3.15 Aggravated Battery Intentionally causing great bodily harm, disability, or permanent disfigurement; use of a deadly weapon. - 3.16 Inciting Or Participating In Major Student Disorder Leading, encouraging, or assisting in major disruptions which result in destruction or damage of private or public property; personal injury to participants or others, or otherwise disruptive of the education community or its functions. - 3.17 Unjustified Activation of A Fire Alarm System - 3.18 Discharge or Igniting Fireworks and/or Firecrackers - 3.19 Fighting Any physical conflict between two or more individuals. - 3.20 Threat to Kill Another Student or Board Employee, Either by Word of Mouth or In Writing, Stated to Another Person, Either the Person Threatened Against or Any Other Person, Whether or Not There is a Present Ability to Carry Out the Threat. - 3.21 Indecent Exposure A person commits the act of indecent exposure if he/she exposes his/her genitals or her breasts under circumstances in which he/she knows his/her conduct is likely to cause affront or alarm in any public place or on private premises or another so near thereto as to be seen from such private premises or public place.

-3.22 Any Other Offense the Principal may deem Reasonable to Fall within this Category
+- do bodily harm, in addition to a violation of school Board policy, is a Class C felony. - 3.12 Bomb Threats Any such communication(s) directed to a School Board employee which has the effect of interrupting the educational environment. - 3.13 Explosives Preparing, possessing, or igniting on School Board property explosives likely to cause serious bodily injury or property damage. - 3.14 Sexual Acts Acts of sexual nature including, but not limited to, battery, intercourse, attempted, or rape. - 3.15 Aggravated Battery Intentionally causing great bodily harm, disability, or permanent disfigurement; use of a deadly weapon. - 3.16 Inciting or Participating In Major Student Disorder Leading, encouraging, or assisting in major disruptions which result in destruction/damage of private or public property; personal injury to participants or others, or otherwise disruptive of the education community or functions. - 3.17 Unjustified Activation of A Fire Alarm System - 3.18 Discharge or Igniting Fireworks &/or Firecrackers - 3.19 Fighting Any physical conflict between two or more individuals. - 3.20 Threat to Kill Another Student or Board Employee, Either by Word of Mouth or In Writing, Stated to Another Person, Either the Person Threatened Against or Any Other Person, Whether or Not There is a Present Ability to Carry Out the Threat. - 3.21 Indecent Exposure A person commits the act of indecent exposure if he/she exposes his/her genitals or her breasts under circumstances in which he/she knows his/her conduct is likely to cause affront or alarm in any public place or on private premises or another so near thereto as to be seen from such private premises or public place. - 3.22 Any Other Offense the Principal may deem Reasonable to Fall within this Category